PROFILE

 issues during the visit to Dhaka of Prime

 Other countries in South Asia.
+Bangladesh

-Bangladesh maintains friendly relations with
+maintains friendly relations with Bhutan,

-Bhutan, Maldives, Nepal, and Sri Lanka and
+Maldives, Nepal, and Sri Lanka and strongly

-strongly opposed the Soviet invasion of
+opposed the Soviet invasion of Afghanistan.

-Afghanistan.
-Bangladesh and Nepal recently
+efforts.
+Bangladesh and Nepal recently agreed to

-agreed to facilitate land transit between the
+facilitate land transit between the two

 U.S.-BANGLADESH RELATIONS